-Today, we’ll talk about something that I’ve noticed some of you make an effort to research – basketball shoes that make you taller.
+Today, I’ll talk about a topic I’ve noticed quite a bit of people seem to be intrigued by: basketball shoes that make you taller.

 Let’s put this into perspective.